hassio-addons/addon-ftp/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-A secure and fast FTP server for Hass.io
+A secure and fast FTP server for Home Assistant

 ## About